-This guide covers using Pomerium to secure an instance of code-server (opens new window).
-Pomerium is an identity-aware access proxy that can add single-sign-on / access control to any service, including visual studio code.
+This guide covers using Pomerium to secure an instance of code-server.
+Pomerium is an identity-aware access proxy that can add single-sign-on / access control to any service, including Visual Studio Code.

-Visual Studio Code (opens new window) is an open source code editor by Microsoft that has become incredibly popular (opens new window) in the last few years.
-For many developers, Visual Studio Code (opens new window) hits the sweet spot between no frills editors like vim/emacs and full feature IDE's like Eclipse and IntelliJ.
+Visual Studio Code is an open source code editor by Microsoft that has become incredibly popular in the last few years.
+For many developers, Visual Studio Code hits the sweet spot between no frills editors like vim/emacs and full feature IDE's like Eclipse and IntelliJ.
 VS Code offers some of the creature comforts like intellisense, git integration, and plugins, while staying relatively lightweight.

 This guide assumes you have already completed one of the install guides, and have a working instance of Pomerium up and running.
-For purpose of this guide, I'm going to use docker-compose, though any other deployment method would work equally well.
+For purpose of this guide, we'll use Docker Compose, though any other deployment method would work equally well.

 As a final touch, now that we've done all this work we might as well use our new development environment to write some real, actual code.
 And what better project is there than Pomerium? 😉

-Finally, now that we've got Go all we need to go is grab the latest source and build.
+Now that we've got Go all we need to go is grab the latest source and build:

 Happy remote hacking!!!😁